 Fortunately the schematic and user manual are online (here and here).
 The 453 is solid state.
 Also i read that the 453 was designed using no unobtainium ICs or components.

-So--assuming the CRT can be replaced, no matter the issue, it can be repaired.
+So--assuming the CRT can be replaced, if it's dead--no matter the issue, this scope can be repaired.

 EASY FIX??